Polynesian Pork Loin Recipe

 - 2. Meanwhile, in a small saucepan, combine the water, pineapple, tomato paste, brown sugar, onion, green pepper, vinegar, ginger and remaining salt; bring to a boil.
 Reduce heat; simmer, uncovered, for 20-25 minutes or until slightly thickened, stirring occasionally.
 Reserve 1-1/4 cups sauce; set aside.

 - 3. Pour remaining sauce over roast.
-Bake 1-1/2 to 2 hours longer or until a meat thermometer reads 160°, basting occasionally.
+Bake 1-1/2 to 2 hours longer or until a thermometer reads 160°, basting occasionally.
 Let stand for 10-15 minutes before slicing.
 Serve with remaining sauce.
 Yield: 10 servings.

 4 ounce-weight: 301 calories, 8g fat (3g saturated fat), 90mg cholesterol, 305mg sodium, 19g carbohydrate (0 sugars, 1g fiber), 36g protein.
 Diabetic Exchanges: 4 lean meat, 1 vegetable, 1/2 starch, 1/2 fruit.